GrigorisLionis/Elektion-Data-Scraper/README.md

 ## Finer - grained data
 The same  scaper could be also used for scraping municipality level election data.
 The format is more or less the same
+Furthermore, the same web page is also used for presenting older data
 ### Changes necessary for finer data
 * for municipality data the votes are presented inside a div class of type "w-24 text-right pl-3 mr-3 md:mr-6" instead of "w-24 text-right pl-3" which is used for district level data